Amo-Unknown/CountBot-Discord/README.md

 - **Permissions:** Read Messages, Send Messages, Add Reactions, Read Message History

 ---
-## if you have problem or question send a message in discord @amounknown.
+## if you have problem or question create a issue on this page (https://github.com/Amo-Unknown/CountBot-Discord/issues)